Skip to main content

 Long-Term Considerations Requires monitoring of hematocrit, PSA, and estrogen levels.
 Lifelong exposure is associated with increased bone density but also potential risks like prostate cancer.
 Promotes a more youthful physiological state.
 Concerns revolve around the theoretical risks of elevated IGF-1 levels, though the pulsatile release from peptides is considered safer than supraphysiological HGH administration.

-The convergence point for both inositol and hormonal therapies is their ability to combat the deleterious effects of and chronic inflammation.
+The convergence point for both inositol and hormonal therapies is their ability to combat the deleterious effects of insulin resistance and chronic inflammation.
 Inositol works from the inside-out, optimizing the cell’s response to an existing signal.
 Hormonal therapies work from the outside-in, restoring the strength and clarity of the primary signal itself.
 A comprehensive approach to long-term metabolic health may involve addressing both aspects, ensuring that the body’s intricate communication network is functioning optimally at every level.

 References